Coloring Grids Avoiding Bicolored Paths: Main Result

-\begin{claim} When $C$ is replaced with $D_C$ iteratively, $D_C$ will be a peripheral bicolored component after a finite number of iterations. \end{claim} \begin{proof} By definition and by Lemma \ref{lem-angle}, at each iteration, $D_C$ contains the vertices $v_1$ and $v_r$ of $B_C=(v_1,\dots,v_r)$, where $v_1$ is on the top side and $v_r$ is either on the top side or left side of the grid.
+\begin{claim} When $C$ is replaced with $D_C$ iteratively, $D_C$ will be a peripheral bicolored component after a finite number of iterations. \end{claim} \begin{proof} By definition and by Lemma~\ref{lem-angle}, at each iteration, $D_C$ contains the vertices $v_1$ and $v_r$ of $B_C=(v_1,\dots,v_r)$, where $v_1$ is on the top side and $v_r$ is either on the top side or left side of the grid.
 Let $B_C'=(v_1',\dots,v_r')$ be the partial walk of $D_C$.
 Assuming $D_C$ is not peripheral, possible scenarios at each iteration are: \begin{enumerate} \item $C$ and $D_C$ have some vertices only from the top side and no other side of the grid.
 Thus, $v_1$, $v_1'$, $v_r$, $v_r'$ are on the top side of the grid. \item $C$ has some vertices only from the top side and no other side of the grid, whereas $D_C$ has vertices from the top and one of the right or left sides of the grid.
-In case, $D_C$ has some vertex on the right side, we flip the grid to exchange the right and left sides of the grid so that $D_C$ satisfies our assumptions.
+In case $D_C$ has some vertex on the right side, we flip the grid to exchange the right and left sides of the grid so that $D_C$ satisfies our assumptions.
 Thus, $v_1$, $v_1'$ are on the top side, $v_r$ is on the top side, $v_r'$ is on the left side. \item Both $C$ and $D_C$ have some vertices from the top and left side of the grid.
-Thus, $v_1$, $v_1'$ are on the top side of the grid, $v_r$, $v_r'$ are on the left side of the grid. \end{enumerate} In these cases, the grid is not replaced with any of its automorphisms and the position of the vertices on the grid do not change at any iteration, except in (2).
-Note that, an iteration in (2) may occur at most once.
-In all iterations, except possibly one in case (2), we observe that $v_1'$ is to the right of $v_1$ on the top side of the grid or $v_1=v_1'$.
-Similarly, in all iterations in (1), $v_r'$ is to the left of $v_r$ on the top side of the grid or $v_r=v_r'$, and in (3), $v_r'$ is below $v_r$ on the left side of the grid or $v_r=v_r'$.
+Thus, $v_1$, $v_1'$ are on the top side of the grid, $v_r$, and $v_r'$ are on the left side of the grid. \end{enumerate}

+In Scenario except (2), the grid is not replaced with any of its automorphisms and the sides of the grid to which the start and end vertices of $B_C$ belong do not change at any iteration.
+Note that an iteration in Scenario (2) may occur at most once.
+In all iterations, except possibly one with Scenario (2), we observe that $v_1'$ is to the right of $v_1$ on the top side of the grid or $v_1=v_1'$.
+Similarly, in all iterations in Scenario (1), $v_r'$ is to the left of $v_r$ on the top side of the grid or $v_r=v_r'$, and in Scenario (3), $v_r'$ is below $v_r$ on the left side of the grid or $v_r=v_r'$.